 What is the advantage of two-phase orthodontic treatment?

-Discrepancies can be seen at an early age- The American Association of Orthodontists (AAO) recommends that all children get a check-up with an orthodontist at the first recognition of an orthodontic problem, but no later than age 7.
+Discrepancies can be seen at an early age.
+The American Association of Orthodontists recommends that all children get a check-up with an orthodontist at the first sign of an orthodontic problem, but no later than age 7.

 What if treatment is put off?

-Putting off treatment can result in a need for more invasive treatment later in life that may not completely fix your child's smile.
+Putting off treatment can result in the need for more invasive treatment later in life that may not completely fix your son or daughter's smile.
 When needed, early treatment is most effective for achieving lasting results.

 Resting Period-monitoring the teeth's progress

-The second phase typically begins when all permanent teeth have erupted, and usually requires upper and lower braces or Invisalign™ on all the teeth for an average of 12-18 months.
-Retainers are worn after this phase to ensure your child retains his or her beautiful smile.
+The second phase typically begins when all permanent teeth have appeared, and usually requires upper and lower braces or Invisalign™ on all the teeth for an average of 12 to 18 months.
+Retainers are worn after this phase to ensure your youngster retains his or her beautiful smile.